Collingwood College, Surrey: Stabbing and slashing incidents

-Collingwood College Productions
+Productions

 Every year Collingwood Productions stage their annual musical.
-The productions are auditioned in the first two weeks of December, allowing the principals to get to grips with their parts over the holidays.
+The productions are auditioned in the first two weeks of December, allowing the principals to familiarise themselves with their parts over the holidays.
 They then return in January to begin the rehearsal process.
 After the two and a half-month period the shows are staged around the last week of March and normally run for four nights, Wednesday to Saturday.

-As of 2020 due to Coronavirus, the annual productions have been paused just a week before Legally Blonde was due to hit the stage.
+The latest production is High School Musical.

 Teaching

-Due to the huge number of students at Collingwood, the school is very organised in its hierarchy of staff.
-Each year has a Head of Year and Pastoral Assistant, who move up with the students through their years at the school.
-Also, each assistant principal is assigned to a year, to take care of other pastoral issues.
+Each year has a Head of Year and Pastoral Assistant, who move up with the students through their years until Year 9 at the school.
+Each assistant principal is assigned to a year, to take care of other pastoral issues.

 All subjects that are taught at the school are assigned a faculty, where the faculty head assists with the running of the subjects, and provides behavioural support to the teachers in their faculty.

 Sixth Form Centre

 The sixth form was originally housed in the "Ballard" building.
 Before becoming part of Collingwood School, it had been built for Cordwalles/Cordwallis Boys School, then taken over during the Second World War as Cordwallis MT [Motor Transport] Training Centre for the Auxiliary Territorial Service.
 It was at this site that Princess Elizabeth trained to drive an Austin K2/Y ambulance as a subaltern.
 After the war, the building was taken over by the independent Great Ballard School, who occupied it until the 1960s.

 In 2005, a new Sixth Form Centre was officially opened by the Countess of Wessex.
 The Ballard building and its surrounding land was sold, and it was subsequently demolished to be replaced by housing.

-The Sixth Form Centre features an extremely modernised architecture, a series of seven small IT classrooms plus one large computer suite on the top floor.
+The Sixth Form Centre features a modernised architecture, several IT classrooms and a computer suite on the top floor.
 The centre provides facilities for sixth form students such as a common room and private study area.

 Academic performance

-Collingwood performs consistently above both the LEA (Surrey) and national average at both GCSE and A-Level.
+Collingwood performs above the national average in attainment 8 at both GCSE and A-Level.